About the Collaborative

 The collaborative is actively seeking additional for-purpose and for-profit partners to join the collaborative.
 For more information, contact us.

-Moran Township is leading local fundraising efforts in collaboration with Heritage Michigan, the foundation that supports the work of the Michigan History Center.
+Moran Township is leading local fundraising efforts in collaboration with the Michigan History Foundation, which supports the work of the Michigan History Center.

 For more information about the collaborative, visit our frequently asked questions page.